 Once again, Google only wants to show the best to its users.
 So, whether you have a blog, website or an online store, it needs to function well and load quickly.
 In 2019, most of us aren’t very patient – users might bounce from your site if they must wait even a few seconds longer than they’d like.

 Bonus tip: let’s not forget the variety of devices people are using nowadays!
-More and more people use a mobile device to shop and search on the go, so it’s essential that your website is optimised for mobile use.
+More and more people use a mobile devices to shop and search on the go, so it’s essential that your website is optimised for mobile use.
 We know for a fact that Google has boosted mobile-friendly sites in search results since 2015.

 2. Have high-quality content